|

 - Open tools panel from the View menu to manage themes, formatters, and LSPs.

-- Open a runnable file and use the play/stop bar to run it in the integrated terminal.
+Alt+Zto review changes, inspect diffs/history, click changed files for the side-by-side diff preview, and apply per-row keep-left/keep-right selections. - Open a runnable file and use the play/stop bar to run it in the integrated terminal.

 Keyboard shortcuts